korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_06_ArrayList_LinkedList_Iterators_Autoboxing/README.md

 Here, I show an ArrayList that has a capacity of 10, because we're passing 10 in the constructor of this list.
-We then add 7 elements.
+We then add seven elements.

 ```java
 intList.add(40);